 - Assuming that wasn’t the problem, pour the bucket of water very carefully directly into the center of the drain.
 Try not to spill any water on the surrounding tile (a towel surrounding the drain may help).
 If this results in a leak below, then there’s likely a problem with the drain line.
 Again, with this, you’ll call a plumber.

 - In some drains, the weep holes will get clogged, causing the base of the shower pan to become saturated with water.
 If you’re able to unclog them, it will allow the built-up water to escape.
 That may reduce the amount of water leaking out of the shower.
-While this can temporarily fix the problem, it also indicates some other problems with the construction of your shower.
-We cover these later in this post.
+While this can temporarily fix the problem, it also can indicate some other problems with the construction of your shower.

 Leaking Tile Shower Diagnosis Steps: Shower Pan Leak Check